 By User-ID, then device

 This method uses the more accurate user ID if it is collected to identify a user and unify all related events in reporting and explorations.
-If no user ID is collected, then Analytics uses a device ID, either the Analytics cookie for websites or the app Instance ID for apps, to identify a user.
+If no user ID is collected, then Analytics uses a device ID, either the client ID for websites or the app-instance ID for apps, to identify a user.

 By device only

-This method uses only the device ID (either the Analytics cookie for websites or the App-Instance ID for apps), to identify a user, and ignores any user IDs if they were collected.
+This method uses only the device ID (either the client_id value of the Analytics cookie for websites or the app-instance ID for mobile apps), to identify a user, and ignores any user IDs if they were collected.
 With this method, user lifetime data is aggregated at the device level.